Mulikat Akande-Adeola: Alleged threat to life

 In March 2021, she raised an alarm that her life was under threat.
 The minister of Youth and Sports Development, Chief Sunday Dare warned that nothing untoward must happen to her and called on governor Seyi Makinde to treat the matter with all seriousness and ensure all-round protection for her.
-He also called on the security agencies to rise to the occasion and see that her life was not in anyway in danger.
+The security agencies were informed to rise to the occasion and see that her life was not in anyway in danger.